Homesteading Family Logo

 Yes, as long as the temperature is consistent and not getting too high, you can safely store your cheese at room temperature for up to 12 months.

-What if I don’t have cold-storage?
+What if I don’t have cold storage?
 Where should I store my cheese?

 If you don’t have anywhere in your home where the temperature is consistently cool, then you can store this cheese in the refrigerator.
+Just know the olive oil will solidify, and you’ll want to bring it up to room temperature before scooping out the cheese.

 What about bacteria in my cheese?